 Student organizations, members and officers individually and collectively must comply with all university policies and procedures at the American University of Kuwait.
-Violations by Student Organizations of the Student Code of Conduct will be evaluated on a case-by-case basis by the Director of Student Life or designee, and the Coordinator of Student Organizations and Leadership Development.
-Incidents deemed in potential violation will be referred to the Student Conduct Officer, who may consult with other appropriate departments depending on the type of violation.
-Each violation will be considered, and sanctions will be determined accordingly.
-Depending on the type of violation, the procedure for determining the appropriate sanction may vary.
-Sanctions also vary depending on the type of violation; the more severe the infraction, the larger the potential for Organization suspension.
+Violations by Student Organizations of the Student Code of Conduct will be evaluated on a case-by-case basis by the Director of Student Life, and the Coordinator of Student Organizations and Student Employment.
+Violations will be adjudicated as defined by the Code of Conduct procedure.
 In addition, organizations, officers or individual students may be held accountable as per the applicable policies/procedures when an alleged offense is committed by one or more members or guests of the organization.
 Specific violations may include, but are not limited to:

-- 5.1) Committing any act in violation of any policy, procedure or agreement, as well as rules and regulations established by appropriate University departments/ officials.
-Examples may include; sponsorship, Office of Public Affairs policies and procedures and/or Student Affairs policies and procedures applicable to AUK Clubs & Organizations. - 5.2) Inappropriate use of Organizational/University funds to finance the activity in question. - 5.3) Occurrence of an offense at an event that is substantially affiliated or sponsored by the organization's membership. - 5.4) Occurrence of an offense/violation at an event by an officer of the organization or member acting in a leadership role. - 5.5) Members with knowledge of a forthcoming violation who refrain from attempting to prevent the infraction.
+5.1) Committing any act in violation of any policy, procedure or agreement, as well as rules and regulations established by appropriate University departments/ officials.
+Examples may include; sponsorship, Office of Public Affairs policies and procedures and/or Student Affairs policies and procedures applicable to AUK Clubs & Organizations.

+5.2) Inappropriate use of Organizational/University funds to finance the activity in question.

+5.3) Occurrence of an offense at an event that is substantially affiliated or sponsored by the organization's membership.

+5.4) Occurrence of an offense/violation at an event by an officer of the organization or member acting in a leadership role.

+5.5) Members with knowledge of a forthcoming violation who refrain from attempting to prevent the infraction.